-After over thirty-three years as an Optometric Physician, I am still excited about being in the office every day.
+After over forty years as an Optometric Physician, I am still excited about my profession.
 I enjoy what I do and take special pleasure in meeting patients' specific vision needs and monitoring their eye health.

 How does a seasoned practitioner maintain his level of enthusiasm and energy?
 I've never been one to rest on what I know.
 I always challenge myself to learn more.
 I was on the Oregon Board of Optometry for an unusually long term of almost eleven years.
 Charged with enforcing the laws and regulations of Oregon Optometry Law, I had to be ahead of the pack in standards of practice.

-I served on the National Board of Examiners in Optometry, traveling to the colleges and universities of Optometry around the US to administer National Board examinations.
-Seeing the variations of education and clinical techniques demonstrated by the new graduates keeps me informed and allows me to modify my techniques on a continuing basis.
+I served on the National Board of Examiners in Optometry, traveling to the colleges and universities of Optometry located in every region of the United States to administer National Board examinations.
+Seeing the variation in education and clinical techniques demonstrated by the new graduates keeps me informed and allows me to modify my techniques on a continuing basis.

-Several years ago, when I had day to day practice pretty well under control, I chose to advance my neurological studies even further.
-I am now on the Medical Staff at two regional medical centers (Asante RRMC and Providence Medford Medical Center) contributing my diagnostic, and therapy skills to the recovery of Traumatic Brain injury and stroke patients, and other with neurological and auto-immune medical mischief.
+I chose to advance my neurological studies even further.
+I am now on the Medical Staff at two regional medical centers (Asante RRMC and Providence Medford Medical Center) contributing my diagnostic, and therapy skills to the recovery of Traumatic Brain Injury and stroke patients, and others with neurological and auto-immune medical mischief.

-My clinical approach stresses early detection and prevention to minimize as much as possible, long term dependence on eye wear.
-I conduct in-services for teachers, home school teacher/parents, nurses, occupational and physical therapists and many other professional public and private groups.
+My clinical approach stresses early detection and prevention to minimize as much as possible, long disability.
+I conduct in-service education programs for nurses, Occupational and Physical Therapists and many other professional public and private groups.

-Be warned: I grade my patients on their entertainment value.
-I would go crazy if all I did was sit in a dimmed room asking "which is better one or two".
-I never regard the patient as two eyeballs floating in space but rather as a whole person with concerns for their overall health, lifestyle and stresses that can impact the precious gift of sight.
-The stories and situations of my patients are wonderfully varied, colorful and always insightful.
+I never regard the patient as two eyeballs floating in space but rather as a whole person with concerns for their overall health, lifestyle and stresses that can impact the precious gift of sight and enjoyment of life.